Hoaxing Yourself - This American Life

-Stories of people who tell a lie and then believe the lie more than anyone else does.
-In other words: Stories about people pulling hoaxes...on themselves.
+People who tell a lie and then believe the lie more than anyone else.

 The Sun Never Sets—On The Moosewood Restaurant

 The story of two young people who, in their search to figure out who they were, pretended to be people they weren't.
 Both were from small towns; both took on false identities.
 For two years in high school, producer Sean Cole spoke with a British accent.
 As a freshman in college, Joel Lovell told lies about his own diet and about his parents.
-Joel is the executive editor at Pineapple Street Media.
+Joel is the executive editor of the podcast company Pineapple Street Media.
 (15 minutes)

 Conning The Con Men